Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Background

-The increasing use of AI nowadays across various domains, notably criminal justice, finance, and healthcare~\cite{voria2024catalog, yang2024survey, gunasekara2025systematic,ryanfairness,cheng2021socially,ramadan2025towards,bahangulu2025algorithmic,Makhlouf2024,baresi2023understanding,holstein2019improving,ferrara2024fairness,deng2022exploring,van2020ethical} has raised the need for assessing the fairness of AI decisions towards different demographic groups, w.r.t., specific characteristics such as race, gender, religion, and age.
-These characteristics, known as sensitive attributes (also called protected attributes~\cite{chen2024fairness,baresi2023understanding,cheng2021socially,yang2024survey,mujtaba2025behind}), may introduce bias in AI decisions (a.k.a., fairness bugs~\cite{chen2024fairness}), causing the AI system to treat individuals or groups unequally.
-Gender and racial discrimination are among the most commonly reported forms of unfair treatments in AI-supported software across different application domains~\cite{bahangulu2025algorithmic,mujtaba2025behind,fabris2025fairness,pant2025navigating,pham2025fairness,ryan2023integrating,ryanfairness,sorathiya2024ethical,ramadan2025towards,biswas2024hi}.
+\imp{Discrimination based on gender and race is among the most commonly reported forms of unfair treatment in AI software in various contexts ~\cite{bahangulu2025algorithmic,mujtaba2025behind,fabris2025fairness,pant2025navigating,pham2025fairness,ryan2023integrating,ryanfairness,sorathiya2024ethical,ramadan2025towards,biswas2024hi}.
 For example, an AI-powered recruitment tool for Amazon was found to systematically discriminate against female job applicants~\cite{bahangulu2025algorithmic,mujtaba2025behind}.
 Additionally, a machine bias study in ProPublica\footnote{https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing} demonstrates that risk assessment algorithms, such as COMPAS recidivism algorithm~\cite{cheng2021socially}, systematically overestimate recidivism risk for Black defendants compared to the white ones.
-More critically, from a health-impact perspective, higher accuracy is reported for light-skinned than dark-skinned patients in diabetic retinopathy~\cite{yang2024survey}, leading to incorrect treatment recommendations.
+More critically, from a health-impact perspective, higher accuracy is reported for light-skinned than dark-skinned patients in diabetic retinopathy~\cite{yang2024survey}, leading to incorrect treatment recommendations.}